leekarensl/leekarensl.github.io/_posts/2022-08-29-cnn-fruit-classification.md

 <br>
 #### Application Of Keras Tuner

-Here we specify what we want Keras Tuner to test, and how we want it to test it!
+Here we specify what we want Keras Tuner to test, and how we want it to test it.

 We put our network architecture into a *function* with a single parameter called *hp* (hyperparameter)